sergeyk/vislab/tasks.md

 ## Fixes

+## Current

+- Replace convnet feature computation: decaf -> caffe
+    - Compute multiple levels of convnet at once

 ## Today

-- make sure that image_url is part of wikipaintings, and test feature.py

 - Replace classifier: VW -> caffe
     - In feature.py, output to several HDF5 files (of max size 2GB) instead of just one.
     - Modify Caffe to be able to take label file as separate from feature file.
     - Modify Caffe to be able to take multiple feature files (should be easy, as separate layers).

-- Replace convnet feature computation: decaf -> caffe
-    - Compute multiple levels of convnet at once.

-- Check out Helen's tags for the flickr dataset
+- Integrate Helen's tags for the flickr dataset

+- Integrate Trent's negative set into Flickr dataset

 ## Next